MJaloui/IAM-Users-Groups-S3-Access/VisualStepsHere.md

 ![image](https://github.com/user-attachments/assets/b2758cec-d76d-4428-9021-54800079f8af)

 ### 37. If creating the "Group" was successfull, you will notice a green banner on top of the page.
+Before you click "Next", validate attachments below.

  - Validate your TWO "Attached policies" so you can test the access later.